Barbara Del Mercato, PhD.

 2013 - 2017 Creative advisor and on-site coordinator for an elite photography workshop by Frank van Riper, former photography columnist for The Washington Post, and his wife, noted photographer Judith Goodman.
 Scouted unique locations for photo shoots, and negotiated their use for the group.

-2011 - Coordinated artist Tim Davies’ exhibition at the Venice biennale.
+2011 - Coordinated artist Tim Davies’ exhibition curated by Tim Rowland at the Venice Biennale.
 Found and secured access to a local bell tower for art installation and video.
 Wrote text for his multi-lingual exhibition catalogue, “Drift” for the National Museum of Cardiff.

 REASEARCHER and CONSULTANT